Table of contents

 • Name: a unique name for the ruleset that will help you to identify it.
 You cannot change this name after the ruleset is created.

-• Description: an optional description of the ruleset
+• Description: an optional description of the ruleset.

 Page to enter data to create a runtime ruleset

 5. By default, the ruleset is applied to all pods in a cluster.
 If you want to limit the ruleset to certain applications, add one or more labels that match against the Kubernetes labels applied to your applications.
-Container Security will enforce the rules for applications that match the labels you specify:
+Container Security enforces the rules for applications that match the labels you specify:

 1. Click Add Label.